Forward Deployed Design

 Last week I was asked to scope what it would take to build a React component library for a national healthcare data platform.
 As I've been writing the scoping document, I keep returning to a tension that's been present throughout my career: the relationship between designing and building.

 I'm a designer who codes.
-I've built React applications, iterated designs directly in the browser, and I believe in the power of working prototypes over static specifications; Brad Frost (2016) captures this well when he argues that "once the designs are in the browser, they should stay in the browser" (p.
-9).
-That's been my practice for years.
+I've built React applications, macOS applications, iOS applications.
+I believe, that whilst there are situations when lo-fi prototyping and Figma are the right solution, there is also immense value in the power of working prototypes over static specifications; Brad Frost (2016) captures this well when he argues that "once the designs are in the browser, they should stay in the browser" (p.
+9) and sometimes particular dynamic data driven products or services demand being programmatically prototyped, not just to test how they render at different responsive resolutions, but in response to dynamic data and user interactions.

-So when I reflect on the "just build it" methodology of the platform vendor, I'm not arguing against designing in code.
-I'm arguing about whose code, whose design sensibility, and whose problems get centred when we skip the conversation about what should be built, and how possible it actually is to conduct this code-based iterative design work in a genuinely collaborative way.
+When I reflect on the "just build it" methodology of one of our current platform vendors, the objection is not to designing in code per se, but to the question of which code, which design sensibility, and which problems get centred when we skip the conversation about what should be built, and how genuinely collaborative the code-based iteration can be in practice.

 The vendor's approach to building software is called Forward Deployed Engineering - a model pioneered by Palantir in the early 2010s that claims lineage from military design thinking, a field I've studied as part of my doctoral research and encountered professionally during my time at FOI, the Swedish Defence Research Agency.
-Having spent time with both the practice and the wider literature around military design thinking, I'm increasingly convinced that the FDE model has inherited a preoccupation with the alleged "need for speed" of military operations while discarding the representation and reflection that makes military design thinking actually work in practice, particularly in non-military healthcare contexts.
+Having spent time with both the practice and the wider literature around military design thinking, I'm increasingly convinced that the FDE model has inherited a preoccupation with the alleged "need for speed" of military operations and building in code or directly on a platform,while discarding the representation and reflection that makes military design thinking, and design prototyping actually work in practice, particularly in non-military healthcare contexts.

 The Forward Deployed Engineer